Château de Neuilly: The Restoration and the July Monarchy

 In 1814, the estate reverted to the Crown.
 It was offered to the Duke of Angoulême, who declined it but accepted the Château de Villiers, of which he took possession on 18 November 1816 with the intention of creating a stud farm.
 Several projects were drawn up for this purpose, but none was ever carried out.

 In 1818, the châteaux of Neuilly and Villiers were acquired by the Duke of Orléans, the future Louis-Philippe I of France, through an exchange with the so-called “stables of Chartres,” located on the Rue Saint-Thomas-du-Louvre, which belonged to him but had been occupied by the royal stables since 1801.
 An appraisal by Domaines experts on 10 March 1818 estimated the Neuilly estate at francs, compared with for the Chartres stables.
 The Duke of Orléans immediately took possession of the château, where his wife gave birth to the Prince of Joinville on 14 August 1818.

 The Duke of Orléans was seeking an estate close to Paris because his Château du Raincy had been destroyed in the years following the French Revolution.
-He considered the châteaux of Saint-Leu, Rosny-sur-Seine, Mortefontaine, Ermenonville, among others.
+He considered the châteaux of Saint-Leu, Rosny-sur-Seine, Mortefontaine, and Ermenonville, among others.
 Through successive acquisitions, he enlarged the estate in order to isolate and fully open up the châteaux of Neuilly and Villiers.
 He acquired seven islets in the middle of the Seine, detached from the public river domain by an act of 30 October 1821, which he connected to the château by means of a wire suspension bridge built by the Séguin brothers.
 This allowed him to access the island now known as Île de la Jatte, where he relocated the “Temple of Love” that his father, Philippe Égalité, then Duke of Chartres, had erected in 1774 at the Parc Monceau (also called the “Folie de Chartres”) in Paris.